 Set Up 301 Redirects – Setting up proper 301 redirects to send readers (and search engine robots) from your old domain to your new domain is massively important to maintaining your SEO traffic.
+A redirection plugin is a good place to start if you’re not comfortable playing with .htaccess files and the like.
 Check out this post for a general guide on migrating WordPress content to a new domain.

 Inbound Links – All those inbound links you built?
 Yeah, they’re now pointing to your old brand.
 And while existing links should redirect readers to your new brand if you set up 301 redirects, it can be confusing to readers when they’re sent to a website other than the one they clicked on.

 So this one will take some work – you need to commit to outreach to all your major backlinks.
 Ask them to kindly update their links to your new brand to avoid any confusion for their readers.